 Changes in Parcel Volumes and Equipment Needs

-With the rise of online shopping and e-commerce, the need for delivery services such as UPS and FedEx has increased, while the demand for traditional mail services has decreased.
-Canada Post is constantly adapting to the changing nature of mail delivery, which requires additional facilities, equipment, and employee training.
+With the rise of online shopping and e-commerce, the need for delivery services such as UPS and FedEx has increased.
+Meanwhile, the demand for traditional mail services has decreased.

 Shipping Costs and International Postal Treaties